adelynflowers/KoboAnnotationExport/README.md

 A simple app designed to streamline extracting highlights from a Kobo e-reader and syncing them with a calibre instance.

 ## Progress
-- [ ] Extract highlights from a Kobo DB file
+- [x] Extract highlights from a Kobo DB file
-- [ ] Automatically locate the DB file of an attached Kobo device
+- [x] Automatically locate the DB file of an attached Kobo device
+- [ ] Detect if Kobo is inserted while app is running
 - [ ] Sync to local calibre instance
 - [ ] Sync from local calibre instance
 - [ ] Sync to remote calibre instance